D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You have to provide a website hosting env that meets the following scalability and security requirements:

-- at peak load the web app should be able to scale to 10 ibnstances
+- at peak load the web app should be able to scale to 10 instances
 - the web app storage requirement are minimal and will not excede 5 GB
 - the web app perform complex calculations and requires enhanced compute capability
 - the VM where the web app is hosted should be dedicated to your company